What are the characteristics of trekking and hiking backpacks? In this article we explain them to you and help you choose the one that suits you best.

 Lightness versus comfort: a necessary compromise

 As we said, a backpack that is as light as possible is not necessarily the best choice.
-When choosing it, it must of course be light, but if the load were to affect the structure of the bag such as the lumbar belt, the back part or the shoulder straps, this can become counterproductive: the weight of the load in a properly designed backpack must be able to be well distributed so that fatigue is felt as little as possible .
+When choosing it, it must, of course, be light.
+Still, suppose the load was to affect the structure of the bag, such as the lumbar belt, the back part, or the shoulder straps.
+In that case, this can become counterproductive: the weight of the load in a properly designed backpack must be well distributed so that fatigue is felt as little as possible.

-If the chosen backpack is not properly designed, or if we decide to ignore the lumbar belt for the sake of lightness, the weight will be “more felt” and will end up unbalancing us.
-We will finally have the feeling of carrying more weight than if we carried the same weight with a bag providing the adequate benefits.
+If the chosen backpack is not properly designed, or if we ignore the lumbar belt for lightness, the weight will be “more felt” and will unbalance us.
+We will finally have the feeling of carrying more weight than if we carried the same weight with a bag, providing adequate benefits.

-In summer, it is possible to provide smaller bags for excursions of less than a day, or if you are doing a short hike since the weight carried is generally reduced.
-On the contrary, if we plan to venture into the mountains for a longer route, or for more than one day, the elements mentioned above will be of great importance.
+In summer, it is possible to provide smaller bags for less than a day excursions or if you are doing a short hike since the weight carried is generally reduced.
+On the contrary, if we plan to venture into the mountains for a longer route or more than one day, the above elements will be of great importance.

-As we will see, it is important that the backpack adapts to our body.
+As we will see, the backpack must adapt to our body.
 This is even more important than lightness.
 This is why there are models for women with, among other things, different straps and a higher carrying belt.

 The different parts of a backpack: the importance of good weight distribution